tomaskovacik/MegaCore/README.md

 # MegaCore
-An Arduino core for the ATmega64, ATmega128, ATmega1281 and ATmega2561, all running a [modified version of Optiboot](#write-to-own-flash).
+An Arduino core for ATmega64, ATmega128, ATmega640, ATmega1280, ATmega1281, ATmega2560 and ATmega2561, all running a [modified version of Optiboot](#write-to-own-flash).
 Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
 Still, a large amount of third-party libraries often works without any modifications. <br/>
 This core requires at least Arduino IDE v1.6, where v1.6.12+ is recommended. <br/>
 If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MegaCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).